ayoubelfadli/Metasploitable2-rapport-FR-/README.md

 # Metasploitable2-rapport-FR-
 This report is for the penetration of Metasploitable 2 machines during my study & training period.
+In French language.

-In French language This report contains :
+This report contains :

 1.1.
 Introduction ------------------------------------------------------------------------